 Buying a computer capable of running CAD software such as Fusion 360, Inventor, or SolidWorks doesn’t have to break the bank.
 You will find a wide variety of computers capable of effectively running CAD and CAM software at varying price points.
 While searching for the perfect CAD workstation to meet your needs, there are some things to consider before you buy.
 Let’s take a look at the different components that make up a PC for some recommendations on what to look for and what to stay away from.

 The CAD Workstations we recommend:

 Razr Core V2 eGPU

-Unlike the Blackmagic, this eGPU is simply an enclosure.
+This eGPU is simply an enclosure.
 You pick a card yourself, and mount it in the Razer to link with your laptop via a Thunderbolt port.
 A sleeker, updated version of the Core X which can hold larger cards.